 Another year a group of us hired a yacht and sailed from Athens around the Greek Islands.
 It was an awesome week.
 The views were absolutely spectacular and the water was crystal clear.
 We anchored in a terrible spot one evening, the sea was incredibly rough and the winds were howling.
 Our yacht was plunging up and down and we all had to leave our cabins to reposition the anchor in the dark… Hilarious at the time but certainly not an experience I would want to repeat with young children!

-As stated above, I am not saying that you cannot enjoy skiing or sailing holidays with children because you can and there are many specialised family ski and sail tour operators such as Mark Warner, Neilson and The Family Adventure Company who offer facilities such as crèches for tots and ski lessons for children.
+As stated above, I am not saying that you cannot enjoy skiing or sailing holidays with children.
+You can and there are many specialised family ski and sail tour operators such as Mark Warner, Neilson and The Family Adventure Company who offer facilities such as crèches for tots and ski lessons for children.
 The main enjoyment for Richard and I however was experiencing these holidays with a group of like-minded friends.
 When our boys are a little older we thoroughly look forward to introducing them both to skiing and sailing!

 Images – Group skiing and sailing holiday, before the days of kids!

-To be honest the day after your wedding can be a massive come down, you may have planned it for months, years even, and suddenly it is all over.
-To beat those post wedding blues, book a couple of nights away to enjoy time in each others company, reliving the best parts of your big day!
+To be honest the day after your wedding can be a massive come down.
+You may have planned it for months, years even, and suddenly it is all over.
+To beat those post wedding blues, book a couple of nights away to enjoy time in each others company.
+Reliving the best parts of your big day!

 Image – Our minimoon in London

 If you get married before you have children (or you leave the kiddies at home with Grandparents) choose a honeymoon destination that offers the opportunity to take part in activities that you would never dream of experiencing with children or during a regular holiday.